-The net proceeds to the Company from the Offering (after deducting estimated offering expenses) are estimated to be approximately \$21.4 million and are intended to be used to reduce the Company's borrowings under its line of credit.
-The interest rate on such line of credit fluctuates between 1.2% and 1.45% over LIBOR and matures on February 26, 2000.
-As of the date of this Prospectus Supplement, the Company's borrowings under its line of credit are approximately \$133,000,000.
+The net proceeds to the Company from this offering (after deducting estimated offering expenses) are estimated to be approximately \$34 million.
+The Company intends to use these proceeds for general corporate purposes, including to reduce its borrowings under its \$150 million line of credit and/or for acquisitions.
+As of September 30, 1998, \$140 million was outstanding under the line of credit.
+The interest rate on such line of credit fluctuates between 0.95% and 1.15% over LIBOR and matures on February 26, 2000.
+The applicable interest rate on the line of credit was LIBOR plus 1.10% as of September 30,